Ravikiran000/Kubernetes_Mastery/Day-1/README.md

 1. DNS name
 2. AWS account
 3. One t3.medium EC2 (linux) instance ( management server, maintains the cluster).
 Generate ssh ( will use this to access nodes)
+4. s3 bucket with name same as your domain (example.in)
+5. IAM role to attach to your management instance
-4. Download KOPS & Kubectl (command-line tool to interact with kuberentes cluster)
+6. Download KOPS & Kubectl (command-line tool to interact with kuberentes cluster)

 ### steps
 1. Generate ssh key (copy the name of the keyfile, it will be something like id_ed25519.pub)